Skip to content

 Portfolio prototypes

-• Car-Match repo shows env vars, README runbooks, and Render deployment notes.
+• Car-Match repo shows env vars, README troubleshooting notes, and Render deployment notes.

 • Interactive Pokédex and AnimalSounds document GitHub Pages deployment steps.